 The Smith lab has been dedicated to monitoring global change parameters at key locations around the world.
 Specifically, the team has long-term Ocean Acidification (OA) monitoring programs on both Palmyra Atoll as well as under the Scripps pier in La Jolla, California.
 Without long-term datasets, there is no way to track if and how pH and temperature vary both spatially and temporally on the benthos, which is inhabited by key marine organisms such as kelp or reef-building corals.
 This work will provide a rigorous and comprehensive understanding of how, and to what extent, OA is already affecting marine ecosystems.

 To see some highlights of our current research please click here.

 Coral Reefs of the New Pacific Remote Island Areas (PRIAs) National Marine Monument

-Former President G. Bush designated one of the largest marine protected areas just prior to leaving office in the remote central pacific in 2008.
-This new monument contains some of the most untouched and likely pristine coral reefs on the planet.
-Despite the newly protected status of these remote areas we know very little about the coral reef communities that inhabit them.
+Former President G. Bush designated one of the largest marine protected areas just prior to leaving office in the remote Central Pacific in 2008.
+This new monument contains some of the most untouched and “pristine” coral reefs on the planet.
+Despite the newly protected status of these remote areas, we know very little about the coral reef communities that inhabit them.
 We propose to work with a historical set of archived photographic data from the National Oceanic and Atmospheric Administration’s Coral Reef Ecosystem Division to determine the composition of the coral reefs of these new Monuments.
-We plan to a) determine whether these remote islands contain some of the most pristine reefs in the US and the world, b) determine if there is any evidence of climate impacts on these reefs, and c) using experiments determine how key aspects of the reef ecosystem differ in comparison to the more degraded reefs that we are accustomed to studying in populated areas.
+We plan to (a) determine whether these remote islands contain some of the most pristine reefs in the US and the world, (b) determine if there is any evidence of climate impacts on these reefs, and (c) using experiments, determine how key aspects of the reef ecosystem differ in comparison to the more degraded reefs that we are accustomed to studying in populated areas.